-Please note with my increased teaching work, I suggest people interested in being mentored by me either do my Essential Ecoliteracy Workshop or Online 6-Week Essential Ecoliteracy Course first.
+Please note with my increased teaching work, I suggest people interested in mentoring complete the Haumea Online 7-Week Essential Ecoliteracy Course first.

 One-to-one ecoliteracy learning